| Title: | General Purpose Hierarchical Data Structure |

 Take a node, then the node's parent, then that node's parent in turn, etc. This ignores the pruneFun

-You can also provide a function, whose sole parameter is a Node
+You can also provide a function, whose sole parameter is a Node object.
+The

 function is expected to return the node's next node, a list of the node's next nodes, or NULL.